Certainty of Survival

 $${\displaystyle {\frac {1}{\sigma {\sqrt {2\pi }}}}\;\exp \left(-{\frac {\left(x-\mu \right)^{2}}{2\sigma ^{2}}}\right)}$$

-• $\mu$ the mean of the data
+• $\mu$ is the mean of the data

-• $\sigma$ the standard deviation of the mean
+• $\sigma$ is the standard deviation

 $${\displaystyle {\frac {1}{2}}\left(1+\mathrm {erf} \,{\frac {x-\mu }{\sigma {\sqrt {2}}}}\right)}$$